nuraci/micropython/README.md

   <img src="https://raw.githubusercontent.com/micropython/micropython/master/logo/upython-with-micro.jpg" alt="MicroPython Logo"/>
 </p>

-This is the Micro Python project, which aims to put an implementation of Python 3.x on a microcontroller.
+This is a fork of the the Micro Python project, which aims also to put an implementation of Python 3.x on some STM32 NUCLEO boards.

 WARNING: this project is in early beta stage and is subject to large changes of the code-base, including project-wide name changes and API